wayneIBM/vpc-on-classic/errors.md

 ## security_group_active_transactions
 **Message**: The interface cannot be attached or detached until the instance appears in Active state.

 The instance must be active before its network interfaces can be attached to a security group.
 Use `GET /v1/instances/{id}?version=2019-05-31&generation=1` or `ibmcloud is instance` to check on the status of the instance.
-Once the status is `running`, please try again.
+Once the status is `running`, try again.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## security_group_already_attached
 **Message**: The interface is already attached to the security group.